marioroy/binary-to-decimal/extra/README.txt

 The unchanged files longlong.h, mpf_get_str.c, and mpz_get_str.c are
 taken from the baseline tree.
-They are placed here so that the build and runtime picks up mpf/mpz get_str and subsequently mpn get_str from here versus the same function from libgmp/libmpir.
+They are placed here so that the build and runtime pick up mpf/mpz get_str and subsequently mpn get_str from here versus the same function from lib{gmp,mpir}.

 The gmp-impl.h file is shrunked down lots.
-I left only the relevant bits necessary for building successfully.
+Only the relevant bits remain for building successfully.

 If desired, updating the baseline tree requires just one file change.